Our city centre is about people

 Our plan is to convert the roundabout into a T-intersection.
 However, we aren't changing the layout at the moment.

 We’ll soon be working with Waka Kotahi New Zealand Transport Agency and Horizons Regional Council on a business case for replacing the bus terminal with a transit hub on Main Street in the future.
 We need to know how much space and which vehicles we need to cater for, and how they might move around the city, before we can confirm whether a T-intersection is still the right fit.

 We will however be looking at measures to improve pedestrian crossings and safety here now.
 This could include raised crossings.

 We’ll continue to be providing updates throughout the project.
 These will primarily be with the affected area and neighbouring businesses.

 If you want to also receive these updates, please get in touch and we'll add you to our email list.
 Email: firstname.lastname@example.org

 Find out more

-You can read more about our plans for our CBD in the City Centre Framework and the City Centre Plan.
+You can read more about our plans for our CBD in the City Centre Framework and the City Shaping Plan (this plan supports our goal for Palmerston North to be a creative and exciting place to live).
 You can also take a look at our City Centre Streetscape Plan which details our plans for the spaces and streets around The Square and Broadway Avenue.